aces/Loris/modules/document_repository/README.md

 ## Configurations

-- The Document Repository enables users to upload and organize project files of any type that can easily be viewable for users with appropriate permissions.
+- The Document Repository enables users to upload and organize project files of any type (PDF,Photo,Txt...) that can easily be viewable for users with appropriate permissions ("document_repository_view").
-- Give full permissions to store documents on server.
+- Give full permissions to store documents on server:
 ```
 session.gc_maxlifetime = 10800  // After this number of seconds, stored data will be seen as 'garbage' and cleaned up by the garbage collection process.
 max_input_time = 10800          // Maximum amount of time each script may spend parsing request data (in seconds)